Skip to content

 CIEM FedRamp customers can register a maximum of 650 Azure subscriptions.

-You may connect your Azure AD identity governance and CIEM Azure cloud governance sources in any order.
+You may connect the VA and CIEM Azure cloud governance sources in any order.

-You must then use the CIEM Azure cloud governance connector to display all access users have to your cloud resources.
+You must then configure the CIEM Azure cloud governance connector to display all access users have to your cloud resources.

 Connecting Azure Cloud Governance